Medicare Premium and Deductible Costs for 2019

 Medicare Advantage (Medicare Part C) is private health insurance through which you can get your Medicare Part A and Part B benefits.
 Medicare Part A continues to pay for hospice benefits when you have a Medicare Advantage plan.
 Some Medicare Advantage plans include prescription drug coverage and may include other benefits as well.
 Premiums and deductibles for Medicare Advantage plans may vary, depending on which plan you choose and the extent of your health coverage.

-- First-time enrollees in Medicare Advantage Prescription Drug plans may have saved as much as $1,212 in one year.
+- About 86% of people enrolled in Medicare Advantage Prescription Drug plans may have saved money if they had switched plans.

 If you don’t sign up for Medicare Part D prescription drug coverage (a stand-alone Medicare Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan) when you’re newly eligible for Medicare, you might be subject to a late-enrollment penalty when and if you decide to get this coverage at a later date.
 You may be able to avoid this penalty if you’re covered by another prescription drug plan that’s “creditable” (expected to pay, on average, at least as much as Medicare Part D typically pays).